Ghanshyam89/WebScraping-Python/README.md

 # WebScrapping-Python

-In this project i have scrapped data from Amazon Website by using Beautiful Soup and Request.
+In this project I have scrapped data from Amazon Website by using Beautiful Soup and Request.